Always, And I Mean Always, Protect Your Hard-Earned Principal At All Costs

 The fact that management isn't always on your side needs to be discussed in further detail.

-Investors are ultimately responsible for their good choices and bad choices – the ones that pan out and the ones that don’t.
+Investors are, ultimately, responsible for their good choices and bad choices - the ones that pan out and the ones that don't.

 If we've learned anything this year, it should be that we always - as in absolutely always without exceptions, exchanges, substitutions, or refunds - need to ponder our principal.